xiphirx/blog/_posts/2015-11-07-the-perils-of-loading-native-libraries-on-android.markdown

 ---
 layout: post
 title: "The Perils of Loading Native Libraries on Android"
 date: 2015-11-07 23:10:00 -0800
-tags: android jni relinker crypto
+category: programming
+tags: [android, relinker]
 ---

 *[This article was originally published on the Keepsafe Engineering blog](https://medium.com/keepsafe-engineering/the-perils-of-loading-native-libraries-on-android-befa49dce2db)*.